yashkurkure/powerman/README.md

 ## Power consumption and capping

 Various units of a heterogenous system might have differnt ways of accessing power and energy readings.
 For example, Intel processors after and including Sandy Bridge provides the RAPL (Running Average Power Limit) interface via the linux kernel under `/sys/devices/virtual/powercap/intel-rapl`.
 For GPUs, Nvidia provides nvidia-smi (System Management Interface).
 These tools allow power mangement by interacting with the model specific registers (MSRs).

+**Chameleon provides root access which allows us to use tools and read necessary files such as the intel-rapl files in the Kernel's `\sys` interface.**

 |||
 |-----------|-----------|